jmahoney/redmine_weary/README.md

-#redmine-weary - a ruby client for the Redmine REST API
+#redmine_weary - a ruby client for the Redmine REST API

+A work in progress at this point.